GorcePierre/hangMan-LPS3/README.md

   $ git clone url

-  deplace in the new folder
+  deplace in the new folder and go to branch dev.

+  $ cd hangMan-LPS3

+  $ git checkout dev.

   create a branch.